OpenFreeEnergy/IndustryBenchmarks2024/.github/pull_request_template.md

 * [ ] removed any cofactors from the PDB file and placed them in `cofactors.sdf`
 * [ ] kept cystallographic waters and metals in the PDB file
 * [ ] tested the PDB and, if available, cofactors.sdf file using the [input validation script][input_validation]
-* [ ] copied over the ligands SDF file to a file named `ligands.sdf` and removed any dublicate binding modes or protonation states, keeping the more favorable state
+* [ ] copied over the ligands SDF file to a file named `ligands.sdf` and removed any duplicate binding modes or protonation states, keeping the more favorable state

 <!--
 Here please add a summary of what changes you have made